mikebharris/CLAMS/README.md

 # Deploying

-There is a Python Fabric 2 script to help you do this.
+There is a Python Fabric v2 script to help you do this.
 First authenticate with AWS, either using a SSO integration tool such as XXXX, or by fetching your credentials from IAM.

+## Prerequisites

+The RDS database for CLAM requires two SSM parameters to be set up in the AWS Parameter Store.
+Create these as /clams/{environment}/db/username and /clams/{environment}/db/password replacing {environment} with your target environment, for example:

+* /clams/nonprod/db/username
+* /clams/nonprod/db/password

+Both should ideally be of type SecureString, though it doesn't matter to the deployment scripts.

+The Route53 record requires an SSL certificate to be created using Amazon Certificate Manager (ACM).

 First time you'll need to run the _init_ process (for example):